Atovaquone (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have stomach or bowel problems or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or stomach or bowel problems.

 Possible Side Effects While Using This Medicine